QR4.4.3 Quark Phases

 Figure 4.11.
 Proposed quark axis structure

-Figure 4.11 summarizes the proposed quark axis structure.
-Note that the axes are at 60° even though the photons meet at 120° because quarks are head-tail mixes, and so some rays are leaving as others arrive.
+Figure 4.11 shows the proposed quark structure.
+Note that the axes are at 60° even though the photons meet at 120° because quarks are head-tail mixes, so some rays are leaving as others arrive.

-The quark structure proposed isn’t stable, but this fits the fact that quarks never exist alone.
-And their symmetric structure may allow a group of them maintain an exterior of stable axes.
-Yet quarks are stable in a nucleus, so they must somehow link to fill all the channels of a plane, or the model fails.
+The proposed structure isn’t fully stable but we know that quarks can’t exist alone.
+Filling two of three axes makes them semi-stable, and quarks in a group can be stable, as they are, as it can provide a stable exterior.
+Yet quarks are fully stable in a nucleus, so they must fill all the channels of a plane or the model fails.
 Physics calls the link between quarks the strong force.

 Next